-Every Cub Scout will want to explore Camp Carpenter, a place where imagination and adventure come to life!
-You will get to visit each of our program areas, and you'll have an opportunity to add a few other extras.
+Every Cub Scout will want to explore Camp Carpenter, where imagination and adventure come to life!
+You will be able to program areas and have an opportunity to add a few other extras.
 Get your first choice by submitting your program choice form early.

-Fort Friendship: The American frontier has captured many hearts of many over the years.
+Fort Friendship: The American frontier has captured many hearts.
 Now Cubs will witness the adventure firsthand as they learn what life was like in the old west.
 So prepare your best "Yee-Haw" and get ready to wrangle some livestock and chase down the bandits!